filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should normally be disabled.

+### cgroup-hybrid
+When enabled, pass the `-Ddefault-hierarchy=hybrid` option to the Meson build script.
+This will enable the hybrid cgroup tree setup, where v1 cgroups are mounted under the `/sys/fs/cgroup/<controller>` directories and the v2 cgroup tree is mounted under the `/sys/fs/cgroup/unified`.
+If disabled, the `-Ddefault-hierarchy=unified` option will be passed instead and only v2 cgroups will be mounted.

+It is preferable to disable this flag on the modern system that require no support for v1 cgroups.

 ### cryptsetup
 Passes the `-Dlibcryptsetup=true` to the Meson build script enabling support for encrypted file-systems.
 This will build and install a set of binaries to deal with `cryptsetup` partitions and associated `.service` files.